walnuthq/madara-docs/docs/quickstart/run_appchain.md

 ### Step 3: Use Appchain mode

-The CLI will first ask you what Madara type to run.
+The CLI will first ask you what Madara mode to run.
 Since we want an Appchain, you should choose *Appchain*.

 ### Step 4: Deploy L2 contracts